Shopify/graphql-tools-web/packages/graphql-mini-transforms/README.md

 ##### `generateId`

 This option changes the identifier value used.
-By default the hash of the minified GraphQL document is used as the identifier value, but when `generateId` is provided the return value is used as the identifier value. `generateId` should be a function which takes a single parameter, the normalized GraphQL document source as a string, and it should return a string value.
+By default the hash of the minified GraphQL document is used as the identifier value, but when `generateId` is provided the return value is used as the identifier value. `generateId` should be a function which takes a single parameter, an object with the normalized GraphQL document source as a string under the `source` key, and it should return a string value.

 ```js
 module.exports = {